 - People recovering from illness or caring for those who are unwell

-Everyone has a right to enjoy their days or nights in peace.
+Everyone has a right to enjoy their days and nights in peace.

 Why Do Dogs Bark?

-Dogs can bark because of boredom, the need for attention, anxiety or distress, excitement, pain or to alert owners of potential (real or perceived!) intruders.
-Understanding the reason why your dog barks will assist you in putting together a realistic and efficient training and/or management program to help reduce the nuisance.
-Additionally, your dog’s health, age, breed and physical and mental enrichment allowance per day are all likely to be contributing factors to any nuisance barking.
+Dogs can bark because of boredom, the need for attention, anxiety or distress, excitement, pain or to alert owners of potential intruders.
+Understanding why your dog barks will help you put together a training and management program to reduce the nuisance.
+Your dog’s health, age, breed and physical and mental enrichment are all likely to contribute to nuisance barking.

-As with young children seeking attention or acting out, dogs that bark consistently are often trying to alert someone that their needs are not being met – it could be attention, exercise, hunger, fatigue, pain, discomfort or they don’t feel safe.
-In many cases, ensuring these needs are met can help to alleviate barking problems.
+Like young children seeking attention or acting out, dogs that bark consistently are often trying to alert someone that their needs are not being met – it could be attention, exercise, hunger, fatigue, pain, discomfort or they don’t feel safe.
+In many cases, ensuring these needs are met can help to solve barking problems.

-Masterton District Council relies on active assistance by the complainant and other neighbours experiencing barking nuisance to find and fix the issue.
+Masterton District Council relies on assistance from yourself and other neighbours to help find and fix the issue.

-The process can take three months or more and involvement generally follows five main steps:
+The process can take three months or more and generally follows these five steps:

 1. Talking about it.

-If you have a barking dog causing a nuisance in your area we encourage you to let the dog owner know.
+If you have a barking dog in your area we encourage you to let the dog owner know.
 This could be a simple conversation or a note left in the mailbox.
 Often owners don’t know their dogs are causing a problem because they aren’t home when the dog barks.
 By letting the dog owner know when and/or why the dog is barking they will be able to fix the situation faster.
-If the problem continues after a few weeks, phone Animal Services on 06 370 6300 to have the issue investigated.
+If the problem continues, phone Animal Services on 06 370 6300 to have the issue investigated.